CUNY-CL/yoyodyne/README.md

 These models are implemented using [PyTorch](https://pytorch.org/) and [Lightning](https://www.pytorchlightning.ai/).

-While we provide classic LSTM and transformer, some of the provided models are particularly well-suited for problems where the source-target alignments are roughly monotonic (e.g., `transducer`) and/or where source and target vocabularies have substantial overlap (e.g., `pointer_generator_lstm`).
+While we provide classic LSTM and transformer models, some of the provided models are particularly well-suited for problems where the source-target alignments are roughly monotonic (e.g., `transducer`) and/or where source and target vocabularies have substantial overlap (e.g., `pointer_generator_lstm`).

 ## Philosophy